azalea-rs/azalea/README.md

 _Currently supported Minecraft version: `1.21.4`._

 > [!WARNING]
-> Azalea is still very unfinished, though most crates are in a somewhat useable state
+> Azalea is still unfinished, though most crates are in a useable state

 ## Features